flaviostutz/monolint/README.md

 * Simplest run
   * Checkout an example monorepo at https://github.com/vsavkin/large-monorepo
-  * Execute `npx monolinter .` inside the repo dir
+  * Execute `npx monolint .` inside the repo dir
   * The checks will use default parameters
   * Check the validation results

 * Customize rules
-  * Create ".monolinter.json" at the root of your monorepo with contents
+  * Create ".monolint.json" at the root of your monorepo with contents

 ```json
 {